-"A guy selling air conditioning units noticed there were no adverts on Google under 'air-conditioning units', so he created one," recalls Chris Lake of Econsultancy, an ecommerce publisher and trainer.
+"A guy selling air conditioning units noticed there were no adverts on Google under "air-conditioning units", so he created one," recalls Chris Lake of Econsultancy.
 "A big hotel chain had a breakdown, typed 'air-conditioning units' into Google and he won a £12 million contract.
 He only spent a few pennies on the ad."

-Whilst it is unlikely you will succeed on this scale, if you can put your business in front of a potential customer at the very moment they want to buy, your chances of making a sale increase dramatically.
-With the right blend of planning and initiative, pay-per-click advertising can boost your profits, cost effectively.
+While it is unlikely you will succeed on this scale, if you can put your business in front of a potential customer at the very moment they want to buy, your chances of making a sale increase dramatically.
+With the right blend of planning and initiative, pay-per-click advertising is a cost-effective way to boost your profits.

 What is pay-per-click advertising?